libercapital/guides/git/README.md

 They make comments and ask questions directly on lines of code in the GitHub web interface or in the project's chat room.

+Prefer to use the code suggestion feature in Github when reviewing pull requests so the owner can accept them without losing previous approvals.

 For changes which they can make themselves, they check out the branch.

 ```console